nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 * Learn more about [creating and modifying snakemake files](../pathogen-builds/snakemake).

-* Fork the [TB pathogen repository on GitHub](https://github.com/nextstrain/tb), modify the Snakefile to make your own pathogen build, and view the resulting site at `https://nextstrain.org/community/<orgName>/<repoName>` for your corresponding GitHub username/org name and repository name.
+* Fork the [TB pathogen repository on GitHub](https://github.com/nextstrain/tb), modify the Snakefile to make your own pathogen build, and view the resulting build at `https://nextstrain.org/community/<orgName>/<repoName>` for your corresponding GitHub username/org name and repository name.